Language Courses

 German Language and Reading Courses

-For further information on the department's German language program, please see the section Language Study.
-If you have additional questions, please contact the Director of the Language Program, Maeve Hooper.
+For further information on the department's German language program, please contact the Director of the Language Program, Maeve Hooper.

 German Language: First-Year Sequence